-- copies the bootstring with any argument for the kernel into the initial CPU's stack, - copies the exception handling code to the physical addresses expected by the architecture. - and initializes the TLB, sets up coprocessor 0 to specify that we are in kernel mode, and calls kmain.
+The bootstrapping code copies over the bootstring with any argument for the kernel into the initial CPU's stack.
+It then copies the exception handling code to the physical addresses expected by the architecture.
+The code then initializes the TLB, sets up coprocessor 0 to specify that we are in kernel mode, and calls kmain.
 If everything goes well, we never return.
 Note that since the startup code is in assembly, we are making calls to C code using the jal instruction and adhering to the ABI.

-We pass arguments through the bootstring, by specifying it in the command line.
-Commands are passed from the host's shell to the emulator's kernel.
-If we do not enter ${\bf q}$ in the initial command string, then the system directly reads our commands.
+The argument we pass it is the bootstring we specify in the command line.
+This is how commands are passed from the host's shell to the emulator's kernel.
+If we do not enter \mathbf{q} in the initial command string, then the system directly reads our commands.

-The kmain function calls boot, which sets up the kernel subsystem and menu.
+The kmain function calls boot, which sets up kernel subsystems, and menu.
 The menu function is just a loop that executes first the commands in the bootstring, then any commands we pass to its terminal afterwards.

-If we run the kernel with commands in the format p cprogram>; q.
-This causes menu_execute to run first
+Since for testing we pass to the kernel commands in the format p program>;; p cprogram>;; q, menu_execute runs first.

 '''

 static

 void

-menu_execute(char line, int isargs)
+menu execute(char line, int isargs)

-char command:
+char command;

 char context:

-int result;
+int result:

 for (command = strtok_r(line, ";", &context);

-command != NULL:
+command != NULL;

 command = strtok_r(NULL, ";", &context)) {

 if (isargs) {

 kprintf("OS/161 kernel: %s\n", command);

 }

 result = cmd_dispatch(command);

 if (result) {

 kprintf("Menu command failed: %s\n", strerror(result));

 if (isargs) {

 panic("Failure processing kernel arguments\n");

-}
+7

 }

 }

 '''